Pebble-bed reactor

 Sketch of a pebble-bed reactor.

-The pebble-bed reactor (PBR) is a design for a graphite-moderated, gas-cooled nuclear reactor.
-It is a type of very-high-temperature reactor (VHTR), one of the six classes of nuclear reactors in the Generation IV initiative.
+A pebble-bed reactor (PBR) is a type of nuclear reactor where the nuclear fuel is contained within a bed of pyrolytic graphite spheres (pebbles), with the graphite serving as a neutron moderator.
+Pebble-bed reactors are typically high temperature gas-cooled reactors (HTGRs), and are capable of being refueled during operation.
+The helium-cooled PBR design is considered a type of very-high-temperature reactor (VHTR), one of the six classes of nuclear reactors in the Generation IV initiative.